Skip to Content

 Students may incur costs attending and travelling to performances.
 The estimated maximum cost is £100 per year.
 Students may also incur some costs for props or costumes.

 Students will incur some costs in producing their short films, if they pursue this option.
 For example, students may need to cover the costs of props or costumes.
 The level of costs will depend on the nature of the particular project.
 Students will need to purchase a USB3 Hard Drive to store video footage for creative practice modules.
-The AVID Media Composer coursebook and exam cost £35 (subject to change).
+Access to the Avid Learning Central platform, which includes the AVID Media Composer course and exam, costs £95-£100 (optional; subject to change).

 All Students